 Line a mini muffin tin with paper liners or spray with cooking spray.

 In a food processor, combine beans, eggs and flax solution.
-Blend 5 minutes.
+Blend 5 minutes or until fully combined.

 Add the baking soda and coconut sugar and blend 1 minute.